Don't let tiling corners spoil your latest project. Discover the art of tackling inside and outside corners

 When approaching a corner you’ll reach a point where you can’t place a whole tile onto the wall.
 Here you will need to measure up and cut the tile to make it fit.
 Measure from the last whole tile into the corner.
 Then take away the tile spacer size - typically 2mm or 3mm to get a tight fit.

-Once cut it’s time to check the fit.
-“For internal corners, once your tile is cut, you need to check to see that it fits and make small adjustments using a tile file," explains Harriet Goodacre, Tile Consultant at Topps Tiles.
+Once cut, it’s time to check the fit.
+“For internal corners, once your tile is cut, you need to check to see that it fits and make small adjustments using a tile file," explains Harriet Goodacre, Interiors and tiling expert from Topps Tiles.

 To finish, she adds: “Use the narrow end of a notched spreader to put adhesive on the back of the cut tile and press it into place so it’s level.”